-I started the blog when I was at uni and a lot of my earlier blog posts were comprised of purse-friendly meals which would be fulfilling, healthy, and not make my bank balance cry.
+I started this blog when I was at uni and a lot of my earlier blog posts were comprised of purse-friendly meals which would be fulfilling, healthy, and not make my bank balance cry.

-Here are my top tips of how to survive on a gluten free diet as a student - some of these I picked up during my time at uni. and others I have realised in hindsight.
+Here are my top tips of how to survive on a gluten free diet as a student - some of these I picked up during my time at uni and others I have realised in hindsight.

 So whether you're packing for freshers week or returning for another year, here is my survival guide...